Looking for a gay hotel in Tokyo? Here are our favorite hotels all cool and stylish, including guesthouses and hostels…

 You can choose to stay in a male-only or female-only dorm, a private family room (with four bunks) or even a Japanese-style room (with three futon-style beds).

-One of our favourite parts about the Imano Hostel is the coffee shop, where there's always a cool, chilled vibe with a mix of travellers and locals.
+One of our favorite parts about the Imano Hostel is the coffee shop, where there's always a cool, chilled vibe with a mix of travelers and locals.
 Each floor also has a lounge area if you need to relax and not on a bunk.
 The friendly staff organise regular parties and happy hour in the café/bar.

 Hyatt Regency Tokyo